maxmora/rhyme_and_reason/README.md

 # Rhyme and Reason

-Rhyme and Reason is a searchable phonological/rhyming dictionary with a Flask-based REST API.
+Rhyme and Reason is a searchable phonological/rhyming dictionary with a Bottle-based REST API.
 The respository also includes scripts to convert data from the CMU Pronouncing Dictionary to a format based on that used in the dictionary formerly at http://lexicon.arizona.edu/~hammond/newdic.html.

+Other fuctionality is being implemented for analysis of poetic rhyme schemes and metrics.

 # API Overview